nazim806/Interview-question/README.md

 Var can be reassigned and updated. var variables are ‘function scope.’
 It means they are only available inside the function they’re created in, or if not created inside a function, they are ‘globally scoped.’
 If var is defined inside a function and you try to call it outside the function, it won’t work.

+Both ‘let’ and ‘const’ are block-scoped.
+That means that they are scoped within a JavaScript block, essentially anywhere { between curly-braces }, including, say, loops or if statements.
+This is different to the ‘var’ declaration that is only function-scoped, and will not be scoped within a loop or if statement.

+The ‘let’ variable is able to be reassigned with no issue, ‘const’ variables can only be assigned once.

 Benefits of using let and const: Rather than being scoped to the function they are scoped to the block.